 Who can I talk to confidentially about my situation?

-Counselors in Counseling Services; Ivan Matthew on the Downtown Campus; RESTORE sexual assault services; and Willow Domestic Violence Center (relationship violence and stalking).
-Information you provide to a confidential resource will not be disclosed (unless there's a threat of harm to self or others).
+Counselors in Counseling Services and Ivan Matthew on the Downtown Campus are confidential resources.
+Information shared with a confidential resource will not be disclosed (unless there's a threat of harm to self or others).